pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Change input language`:

-1. change language back portuguese
+1. switch language back portuguese
 2. change language portuguese

 **Português**